mjh16/eportfolio-eleventy/src/cv.md

 “Promise(s) and Peril(s) of Big Data: Historiography, Data Feminism, and Tracing Women of Color.”
 Tarez Samra Graban and Michael Healy.
 In _Rhetorica Rising: Advancing Feminist Rhetorical Methods and Methodologies_.
 Editors Eileen E. Schell, K.J.
 Rawson, Abby Long, Curtis J. Jewell, Sidney Turner, and Gabriella Wilson.
 Under review.

 “Institutional Matters: The Localized Conditions of WPA Labor.”
 Michael Neal, Katelyn Stark, Amy Cicchino, Michael Healy, and Kamila Albert.
 In _Making Administrative Work Visible: Data-Driven Approaches to Understanding the Labor of Writing Program Administration_.
 Editors: Leigh Graziano, Kay Halasek, Susan Miller-Cochran, Frank Napolitano, and Natalie Szymanski.
 May 2023.

+## Digital
+“Session F.09: Making Spaces for Student Voices with ePortfolios and Grading Contracts.”
+Sweetland Digital Rhetoric Collaborative

+“Alice Bertha Hoberg.”
+UNO Women’s Archive Project.
+Video Profile.
+Editor.
+Tammie M. Kennedy

+“A Start of Something New: The University of Omaha gets a New Campus.”
+UNO Women’s Archive Project.
+Contextual Multi-modal Essay.
+Editor Tammie M. Kennedy

+# Presentations
+## National and Regional Conferences
+“Curation, Data, and Feminist Rhetoric.”
+Panel Presentation. _Feminisms and Rhetorics_, 30 September-3 October, Atlanta GA.

+“Design Thinking, Collaboration, and Professional Writing.”
+Panel Presentation. _Conference on College Composition and Communication_, 15-18 February 2023, Chicago IL.

+“Tracing Impressions of Techne: Data Curation and Rhetorical History.”
+Panel Presentation. _Rhetoric Society of America Biennial Conference_, 26-29 May 2022, Baltimore MD.

+“Visualizing Historiography: A Data Curation Methodology.”
+Panel Presentation. _Rhetoric Society of America Biennial Conference_, 21-24 May 2020, Portland OR.
+(Accepted and canceled due to Covid-19)

+“Curating Advanced Composition: Challenging Commonplaces on Data and Writing.”
+Panel Presentation. _Conference on College Composition and Communication_, 25-28 March 2020, Milwaukee WI.
+(Accepted and canceled due to Covid-19)

+“Student Activism, Assemblage, and the History of Rhetoric.”
+Panel Presentation. _Feminisms and Rhetorics_, 13-16 November 2019, James Madison University, Harrisonburg VA

+“Graduate Teaching Assistants and Value Dispositions: Influences on Development as Composition Teachers.” _Qualitative Research Network: Conference on College Composition and Communication_, 13-16 March 2019, Pittsburgh PA

+“(Dis)Placed Invention: Chora, Creativity, and New Media.” _Research Network Forum: Conferences on College Composition and Communication_, 13-16 March 2019, Pittsburgh PA

+“The Efficacy of Play as an Organizational and Pedagogical Theory.”
+Panel Presentation. _South Atlantic Modern Language Association_, 3-5 November 2017, Westin Peachtree Plaza, Atlanta GA

+“Circulation, Narrative, and Human Rights: New Materialism meets Spectacular Rhetoric.”
+Panel Presentation. _Feminisms and Rhetorics_, 4-7 October 2017, The University of Dayton, Dayton OH

+“A Symbiotic (and Pedagogical) Relationship: Forging an Alliance between Creative Nonfiction and Composition.”
+Panel Presentation. _Conference on College Composition and Communication_, 15-18 March 2017, Oregon Convention Center, Portland, OR

+“A What/Who/What Pedagogy: Exploring Overlaps in the Teaching of Composition and Creative Writing.” _Qualitative Research Forum: Conference on College Composition and Communication_, 6-9 April 2016, George R. Brown Convention Center, Houston, TX

+“Celebrating Grandma: (Re)Making (or Appropriating?)
+Agency in the Archive.”
+Panel presentation. _Feminisms and Rhetorics_, 28-31 October 2015, Arizona State University, Tempe, AZ

+“Not the Center of the Universe: Displacing Genre in the Composition Classroom.” _Research Network Forum: Conference on College Composition and Communication_, 18-21 March 2015, Tampa Convention Center, FL

+## University and Local
+“Historiography, Hospitality, and Data.”
+Panelist, RSA Student Chapter Hospitality and Rhetoric Symposium.
+28 May 2020

+“Teaching Invention in College Composition.”
+Invited Speaker, New Teaching Assistant Summer Training, FSU.,” 2 July 2019

+“Invention and Tutoring.”
+Invited Speaker, Reading and Writing Center, FSU.
+24 October 2018

+“IRB Application Process.”
+Invited Speaker, Research Methods Graduate Seminar, FSU.
+2 April 2018

+“Rubrics and Scoring Guides.”
+Invited Speaker, New Teaching Assistant Summer Training, FSU.
+11 July 2017

+Panelist, Graduate Assistant Orientation Instructor of Record Panel, UNO.
+17 August 2015.

+“Blackboard Assignments and Grading.”
+Invited Speaker, Teaching College Writing.
+UNO.
+26 August 2015

+“Teaching Reading in the Writing Center: Why and How.”
+UNO Writing Center, Presentation.
+UNO 3 April 2015